A new landmark hotel for Budapest

 Spotting differences between plans and dealing with any resulting cost changes is faster and more accurate in Revu.
-Changes can be marked in different colors using the Overlay Pages function, and work can then be accounted for and acted on.
+Changes can be marked in different colours using the Overlay Pages function, and work can then be accounted for and acted on.

 - Submittal Review

 Submittal Reviews are simpler with Studio.
-Because remote and on-site workers can add markups or queries in real time, issues are resolved quickly and it’s easy to track actions.
+Because remote and on-site workers can add annotations or queries in real time, issues are resolved quickly and it’s easy to track actions.
 Submittals reviews run smoother, saving time and increasing productivity.

 A simple document management solution

 To meet their complex document management challenge, Márkus set up a system to leverage Studio Projects to host a Digital Dashboard, using it on a daily basis to access up-to-date project information, from construction drawings to RFIs.